2010 Singapore Grand Prix: Background

 Singapore was a critical race in the championship as all five drivers had a chance to take the lead with a victory.
 The situation was made difficult for Alonso as he had used his allocation of eight engines following the Italian Grand Prix, and to replace one would incur a ten-place grid penalty.
 His rivals each had at least one untouched engine in reserve; Webber had two.
-Nevertheless, Alonso set himself the target to score points in Singapore.
+Nevertheless, Alonso set himself the target to score championship points in Singapore.
 He also acknowledged that his car was not the fastest in the field and felt he needed five podiums in the season's five remaining races.
 Webber stated that he expected Singapore to be a tough weekend for him after he had retired from the event in 2008 and 2009, but felt there was still some time before a driver clinched the championship.
 After crashing out of the first lap of the Italian Grand Prix, Hamilton said he would push hard to stay in championship contention: "I'll take each race as it comes, but I'll also be making sure I get to the finish of the next five races, that's more important than anything.
 I go to Singapore to win."
 Hamilton felt Alonso was the favourite to win the Grand Prix and viewed the latter as his main rival for the Drivers' Championship which was shared by Red Bull team principal Christian Horner.
 Button himself believed Alonso would have an extra advantage as the latter's teammate Felipe Massa was out of contention for the title.